silverbulletmd/silverbullet/libraries/Library/Std/Widgets/Widgets.md

     end
   end

-  -- Find min level
   local minLevel = 6
   for _, header in ipairs(headersToDisplay) do
     minLevel = math.min(minLevel, header.level)
   end

-  -- Build a nested ul/li structure based on heading levels local function buildTocList(headers)
+  local function buildTocList(headers)
     local root = dom.ul {  }
     local stack = { { node = root, level = minLevel - 1, lastLi = nil } }

     for _, header in ipairs(headers) do
-      -- Pop back up when heading is at same or higher level while #stack > 1 and stack[#stack].level >= header.level do table.remove(stack)
+      while #stack > 1 and stack[#stack].level >= header.level do
+        table.remove(stack)
       end

-      -- Open nested <ul>s for deeper headings while stack[#stack].level < header.level - 1 do
+      while stack[#stack].level < header.level - 1 do
         local newUl = dom.ul {}
-        -- Attach nested list to the last <li> in the current level, or create one if needed local parent = stack[#stack].lastLi or dom.li {}
+        local parent = stack[#stack].lastLi or dom.li {}
         if not stack[#stack].lastLi then
           stack[#stack].node.appendChild(parent)